 Wafa Ben-Hassine: Manal, where did human rights advocates go wrong?
 How did we fail Alaa and others in his situation?

 Manal Bahey Al-Din Hassan: The strategy must change.
 We used to name and shame; and that used to be an effective mechanism.
 It worked.
 Now, the state just does not care about that.
-Even on the international stage – none of it matters anymore, especially with Drumpf’s administration: who will shame who?
-Al-Sissi and Drumpf are good allies.
+Even on the international stage – none of it matters anymore, especially with Trump’s administration: who will shame who?
+Al-Sissi and Trump are good allies.

 Wafa Ben-Hassine: How can we get people around the globe to contribute to Alaa’s release?